-The Glenview Public Safety Dispatch Center (GPSDC) currently dispatches for nine communities and has two dispatch centers, one in Glenview (South) and another in Highland Park (North).
+The Glenview Public Safety Dispatch Center (GPSDC) currently dispatches for fourteen communities and has two dispatch centers, one in Glenview (South) and another in Highland Park (North).
 As the GPSDC continues to grow there will be opportunities for future employment.
 When full-time positions become available, internal part-time candidates are commonly provided the first opportunity to apply.

 - Village of Glenview – Police and Fire

 - Village of Morton Grove – Police

 - City of Highland Park – Police and Fire